SquareSR/Testing-Red-Classic/red-classic/README.md

 **Save before talking to Sabrina**

-> Alakazam will may outspeed Nido if speed DV is 0 or 1
-> If you don't know your DVs, just yolo and if you are KO'd soft reset with A + B + Start + Select
-> If you know DVs or were KO'd, then on Mr. Mime: X-Speed, EQ + (TB) on Mr. Mime, (1/3) to use confusion

 SABRINA
 - Kadabra: 	EQ
-- Mr. Mime:	EQ  or X-speed, EQ (+ TB) if slower than Alakazam
+- Mr. Mime:	(X Speed) EQ
 - Venomoth: 	EQ
-- Alakazam: 	EQ (+EQ again if Reflect is used)
+- Alakazam: 	EQ

 Take the teleporter pad and then use Dig (causes animation to be faster).